graalvm/graalvm-demos/native-jfr-demo/README.md

     ```bash
     ./jfrdemo -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"
     ```
-    It runs the application as a native executable.
+    This command runs the application as a native executable.
 The `-XX:StartFlightRecording` option enables the built-in Flight Recorder and starts recording to a specified binary file, _recording.jfr_.

 5. Start [VisualVM](https://visualvm.github.io/) to view the contents of the recording file in a user-friendly way.
 GraalVM provides VisualVM in the core installation.
 To start the tool, run:
     ```bash